State Champion 1963 and 1964 ... State Runner-Up 1957

 The website for the Greater Kenosha Youth Baseball-Softball Association is up and running.
 The GKYBSA is a group of civic-minded people supporting baseball and fastpitch in Kenosha.

-Waukegan, Ill., Legion Post 281 @ Kenosha Legion Post 21 Merchants
+Beloit Legion Post 48 @ Kenosha Legion Post 21 Merchants